 - So that you can clearly and accurately identify conflicts with the rehearsal schedule(s).

-Here are several examples of audition materials that would work great for auditions.
+Examples of materials that would work great for auditions:

 - Alto – “A Cockeyed Optimist” (South Pacific) Sheet Music | Rehearsal Track | Performance Track